 You can ride this route solo or with friends.
 They can also share routes for you to upload to your library.

 Does Wahoo RGT offer structured training and workouts?

 Yes.
 There’s a series of structured workouts created by a number of TrainingPeaks coaches and available in Wahoo RGT.

 Plus there are structured training plans, designed to build strength, improve your FTP and prepare for a crit or an Olympic distance triathlon over six or eight weeks.

 Yes, all Wahoo RGT users can join group rides and training sessions.

 If you have a premium subscription, you can also create group rides and group training sessions, and invite people to join them.
 As well as riding with real people, premium members can also create a series of bots in the app and ride with or compete against them.

 One advantage of a group ride is that you can draft others.
 Get in their slipstream and the effort required reduces, depending on your speed and how close you are.

-Just like group rides, you can also use RGT Cycling for races.
-Again, you can join a race as a base level subscriber or you can create your own competitive event and invite others if you have a premium subscription.
+Just like group rides, you can also use Wahoo RGT for races.
+Again, you can join a race as a base-level subscriber or you can create your own competitive event and invite others if you have a premium subscription.
 Races are not categorised.

-If you follow RGT Cycling’s Facebook page, you might find invitations to events that you can join, posted by other users.
+If you follow Wahoo RGT’s Facebook page, you might find invitations to events that you can join, posted by other users.